 - 2-3 bacon strips, cooked and crumbled (if you omit, you may want to add a bit more salt to your batter)

-- Add ghee to a pan on medium heat.
-Once ghee melts, saute onion and celery for about five minutes.
-Add walnuts and saute for another couple minutes.
-Set aside.
+- Add the onion and celery to the pan and saute for about 5 minutes.
+Next, add the walnuts and saute for another couple minutes.
+Set this mixture aside for now.